 How Non-Mortgage Debt Has Changed Amid Coronavirus Crisis

-Non-mortgage debt levels increased by 2.1% during the first half of 2020 amid the coronavirus pandemic, up from 1.8% in the first half of 2019.
-While these increases are relatively similar, we saw big shifts within debt categories — particularly credit cards and student loans — according to a LendingTree analysis of more than 1.4 million anonymized credit reports.
+Non-mortgage debt levels increased by 2.1% during the first half of 2020 amid the coronavirus pandemic, compared with a 1.8% increase in the first half of 2019.
+While these increases are relatively similar, there were major shifts within debt categories — particularly credit cards and student loans — according to a LendingTree analysis of more than 1.4 million anonymized credit reports.

 - Average overall non-mortgage debt balances in the 100 largest U.S. metros increased by 2.1% during the first half of 2020.